It’s a three-way creature feature

 certainly has its faults, it can get overly dark, down beat, and even boring at

-times, the hero isn't given that much attention as he should, and the villains
+times, the hero isn't given as much attention as he should, and the villain plots aren’t very interesting.
+However, this is still a very

 unique entry that can’t be confused with any other installment in the series,